This is the first short story in the Linked Series.

 I crossed my arms and leaned against her counter.
 “Is that a hypothetical question, or would you like me to educate you about weather patterns?”

 She threw a dishtowel at my chest.
 “Don’t be a smart ass.”
 A smile poked at the corner of her lip, giving me the invitation, I was waiting for.

 Stalking forward, I hovered so close that her intoxicating honey scent momentarily distracted me from all the other thoughts spiraling out of control.
 Just one kiss.
 Her pouty lips hovered under mine, sucking all the air from my lungs.
-Reese rubbed my earlobe, then ran a long fingernail slowly down the side of my neck like the edge of a dagger.
+Rajitha rubbed my earlobe, then ran a long fingernail slowly down the side of my neck like the edge of a dagger.